The Visibility Game is Rigged.

 This just in: you’re short on influence

-(read also: demand)
+(read also: recognition)

 Also breaking: it’s not your fault.

-2. The status quo has learned brain chemistry on it's side
+3. This status quo has learned brain chemistry on it's side

 Nobi Triangle.png